vidhanbhonsle/demo-app-Telnyx/README.md

  ### Step 1: Telnyx Setup

- You need to do following:
- - Sign up for Telnyx account
- - Obtain a number with SMS capabilities for auto-responder app
- - Configure the number for messaging
- - Acquire API key

  <details>
 <summary><strong>Steps to follow</strong> (click to expand)</summary><p>
+ 1. Sign up for Telnyx account

-1. Set up a developer account with Telnyx from https://telnyx.com/sign-up.
+    > Set up a developer account with Telnyx from https://telnyx.com/sign-up.

+ 2. Obtain a number with SMS capabilities for auto-responder app
-2. After creating an account and signing in, you need to [acquire a number](https://portal.telnyx.com/#/app/numbers/search-numbers) for the application.
+    > After creating an account and signing in, you need to [acquire a number](https://portal.telnyx.com/#/app/numbers/search-numbers) for the application.
 Search for a number by setting 'Region' or 'Area Code' of your preference.

     > Make sure that the number supports SMS feature(Very Important!) as it will be used by our application.

+ 3. Create a messaging profile
-3. Next create a [messaging profile](https://portal.telnyx.com/#/app/messaging) by clicking on "Ass new profile" and provide a suitable profile name to it(you do not need to provide any other detail for now).
+    > Next create a [messaging profile](https://portal.telnyx.com/#/app/messaging) by clicking on "Ass new profile" and provide a suitable profile name to it(you do not need to provide any other detail for now).

+ 4. Configure the number for messaging
-4. Go to the [numbers](https://portal.telnyx.com/#/app/numbers/my-numbers) page, look for the number you created and set the number's `Messaging Profile` to the profile you created in the previous step.
+    > Go to the [numbers](https://portal.telnyx.com/#/app/numbers/my-numbers) page, look for the number you created and set the number's `Messaging Profile` to the profile you created in the previous step.

+ 5. Acquire Telnyx API key
-5. Go to the [API Keys](https://portal.telnyx.com/#/app/api-keys) management screen and copy the API Key for a future step!
+    > Go to the [API Keys](https://portal.telnyx.com/#/app/api-keys) management screen and copy the API Key for a future step!
 If an API Key is not there, then create one!

-    > You have created your number, associated with a messaging profile, and obtained your API Key.
+ You have created your number, associated with a messaging profile, and obtained your API Key.
 You are ready to move on to the next major step!

 </p></details>

 ___

 ### Step 2: Install and configure ngrok